AlistairDriscoll/project-3/README.md

 finish off the main function.
 I then thought to add a goodbye message.
 This bug took a lot of staring at the screen trying to figure something out, experimenting and thinking about while going on a walk before I managed to think outside the box for a solution.
+The bugs in this project and solutions ended up changing the flow char that is further up in this file slightly by adding new windows but I am still satisfied and think it's an improvement.

 Another bug was when the user made a mistake, it may have been a 'yellow' kind where they only picked a letter they had already chosen or had made a 'red' mistake of getting it wrong, both error messages would show up instead of one.
-I added a further if statement within the while loop at the top of the choose_letter function to solve this, much improving the user experience.
+I added a further if statement within the while loop at the top of the choose_letter function to solve this, improving the user experience.

 ## Credits